 Homemade lemonade can last for up to 5-7 days if stored properly in the refrigerator.

 However, its freshness and flavor will gradually decline over time.
-By following these tips, you can extend the shelf life of your lemon drink.
+These tips can extend the shelf life of your lemon drink.

 - Store it in an airtight container: transfer your lemonade from the pitcher to a clean container with a tight-fitting lid or cover.